 Hi!
 I’m Selene Nelson.
-I’m a British-American freelance writer, author, journalist and vegan activist.
+I’m an author, journalist and vegan activist.

 I studied English Literature at the University of Sussex and have written for The BBC, The Times, HuffPost, The Independent, SUITCASE Magazine, Town & Country, ThinkProgress, Salon, Food Republic and many others, both online and in print.
 You can see a selection of my articles on my portfolio.